stonerlab/Stoner-PythonCode/doc/UserGuide/image.rst

 It also has simpler :meth:`ImageFile.asfloat` and :meth:`ImageFile.asinit` methods for converting to floating point or integer formats as required.

-There are a number of attributes that can tell you information about the :class:`ImageFile` such as:
+There are a number of other attributes that can tell you information about the :class:`ImageFile` such as:

+    - :attr:`ImageFile.centre`:
-    - :attr:`ImageFile.centre` - the co-ordinates of the centre of the image
+        the co-ordinates of the centre of the image
+    - :attr:`ImageFile.aspect`:
-    - :attr:`ImageFile.aspect` - the image aspect ratio
+        the image aspect ratio
+    - :attr:`ImageFile.shape`:
-    - :attr:`ImageFile.shape` - the size of the underlying numpy array for the image.
+        the size of the underlying numpy array for the image.

 To make it easier to quickly get a rotated image, the attributes :aattr:`ImageFile.CW` and :attr:`ImageFile.CCW` return copies of the :class:`ImageFile` that are rotate 90 degrees clockwise and counter-clockwise.